 The end of Christmas

-Christmas officially ends on the 6th of January, although for many people it’s back to work again on the 26th of December.
+Christmas officially ends on the 6th of January, although for many people in Portugal it’s back to work again on the 26th of December.
 Everything stops again for New Year’s Eve, or Réveillon, and most people have the 1st of January off work.

 After the 6th, Christmas is officially over.
 The decorations, and the all important nativity scene, come down and are put away until the end of the year.

 Have you celebrated Christmas in Portugal?
 Where did you visit?
 Share your experience by leaving a comment below.